PharmaLedger-IMI/fgt-workspace/README.md

 [Current SSApp Architecture](resources/drawings/finishedGoodsTraceabilityDSUTypes-BaseSSAppArchitecture.png)

+Please note the following elements:

+ - Id DSU: Holds some the registration information (the public parts);
+ - Participant const DSU: A readOnly DSU with a reference to the ID DSU also in readOnly.
+This allows the key to this DSU to be shared, and its info to be used to generate the specific DID for that participant enabling him ti send/received messages.
+ - DB DSU: Specific DSU Database implementation DSU, allowing for querying and storing information.
+Can be replaced by a Classical Database implementation if desired;
+ - Code: this folder if mounted in read-only and contains the base code for the web application (javascript, html etc)

 That Structure is achieve during the build process of the SSApp, which happens following a registration.

 By registering, you are deterministically generating a KeySSI from the provided registrations details,